ronny-rentner/UltraDict/README.md

 # UltraDict
 Sychronized, streaming Python dictionary that uses shared memory as a backend

 **Warning: This is an early hack.
-There only few unit tests and so on.
+There are only few unit tests and so on.
 Maybe not stable!**

 Features:
 * Fast (compared to other shareing solutions)